-3.7.1.
-Re-enrolling a Client Interactively Using the Administrator Account ipa-client-install --force-join
+3.8.1.
+Re-enrolling a Client Interactively Using the Administrator Account

 - 1. Re-create the client machine with the same host name. - 2.
 Run the ipa-client-install --force-join command on the client machine:

 3. The script prompts for a user whose identity will be used to enroll the client.
 By default, this is the admin user: